rattaoup/spirograph/README.md

 ### Differentiable generative process
 The generating process of the spirograph dataset is fully differentiable.
 When we call a function `spirograph.dataset()` we draw only the generative parameters from the mentioned distribution.
 We also generate transformations parameters by calling `spirograph.sample_random_numbers()`.
-Now we can generate the spirograph image by passing these parameters to the function `spirograph` which start recording a computation graph.
+Now we can generate the spirograph image by passing these parameters to the function `spirograph(gen_param, trans_param)` to get the generated spirograph image(We start recording the computation graph now).